Rising-Stars-by-Sunshine/ECON211_FinalProject_Yian/Method/README.md

 ## Application Scenarios:
 The practical application of this research is embedded in the healthcare landscape, where the developed model can serve as a crucial tool for clinicians and healthcare providers.
 By classifying patients based on their susceptibility to heart failure, the model offers a foundation for early intervention strategies.
 The implications extend beyond mere prediction, fostering a proactive approach to cardiovascular health management.
 Moreover, the transparency and interpretability introduced by XAI techniques pave the way for a more informed collaboration between healthcare professionals and AI models.

-## Data:
-The research will utilize a heart failure prediction dataset from a reliable source, incorporating patient demographics, clinical variables, and survival outcomes.
-This dataset will serve as the foundation for developing and evaluating machine learning models.

 ## Methodology:
 **Model Development:** Train machine learning models for heart failure prediction.